onyeka-hub/Project-18/README.md

 ### Introducing Backend on S3

 Each Terraform configuration can specify a backend, which defines where and how operations are performed, where state snapshots are stored, etc.

-Take a peek into what the states file looks like.
+Take a peep into what the states file looks like.
 It is basically where terraform stores all the state of the infrastructure in **json** format.

 So far, we have been using the default backend, which is the local backend – it requires no configuration, and the states file is stored locally.
 This mode can be suitable for learning purposes, but it is not a robust solution, so it is better to store it in some more reliable and durable storage.